shushu15/kidschess/README.md

 ## TODO

+* TODO Help on pressing help button - absolute buttons near UI elements
+* TODO Analytics from the stored played games on a separate screen (indexedDB)
+* TODO (indexedDB) - gather statistics on games.
+Switch from menu.
+* TODO select level from the main screen also
 * TODO load lang messages on request
 * 0.1.10 Attention to menu, colored snackbars, switch languages
 * 0.1.9 Spanish translation